nguyenmphu/kafka-100day-challenge/README.md

 - Writing to datastores for Kafka
 - Make systems real time
 - Change data capture (e.g Debezium)
+### Day 009: Kafka Streams
+> `Kafka Streams` is a Java API that gives you easy access to all of the computational primitives of stream processing: filtering, grouping, aggregating, joining, and more, keeping you from having to write framework code on top of the consumer API to do all those things.
+### Day 010: ksqlDB
+> `ksqlDB` is a highly specialized kind of database that is optimized for stream processing applications.
+It runs on a scalable, fault-tolerant cluster of its own, exposing a REST interface to applications, which can then submit new stream processing jobs to run and query the results.

+Install: see file `docker-compose.yml` (TODO)

 ## Part 02: Languages and CLIs
 ## Part 03: Schemas